leocesar1/dio-desafio-github-primeiro-repc/0_java_syntax/README.md

 - int, float, boolean, byte, short, long, float, double and char;
 - **tip**: use string for document number and brazilian zipcode;

+4. Class 4

+For constant, we need use the reserved word **final** added to a type.
+We usually use the name in **capital letters**, for convention.